 Syllabus for NMAT Verbal Ability Section

-Before we talk about tips and tricks it is important to note the syllabus for NMAT Verbal Ability Section based on the commonly asked questions in previous year NMAT exams:
+Before we talk about tips and tricks, it is important to note that the syllabus for NMAT Verbal Ability Section, is based on the commonly asked questions in previous year NMAT exams:

 - Reading Comprehension